indimail/indimail-virtualdomains/.github/README-indimail.md

 <b>qmail-queue</b> adds a Received field to the message that looks like one of these

-* 	Received: (indimail-mta 37166 invoked by alias); 26 Sep 1995 04:46:54 -0000
+*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked by alias); Fri, 21 Oct 2022 23:04:36 +0530
+*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked by uid 555); Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked by uid xxx); Sat, 22 Oct 2022 16:40:55 +0530
-* 	Received: (indimail-mta 37166 invoked from network from w.x.y.z by host argos by uid 123); 26 Sep 1995 04:46:54 -0000
+*   Received: indimail-mta queue 37166 by host argos.indimail.org (invoked from network ::1, by uid 1024); Sat, 22 Oct 2022 13:59:50 +0530
-* 	Received: (indimail-mta 37166 invoked for bounce); 26 Sep 1995 04:46:54 -0000
+* 	Received: indimail-mta queue 37166 by host argos.indimail.org (invoked for bounce); 26 Sep 1995 04:46:54 -0000
+*   Received: indimail-virtual 37166 by host argos.indimail.org (invoked by uid 555); Sat Oct 22 00:25:51 2022
+*   Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta qmtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta qmqpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta notify 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530
+*   Received: indimail-mta mini-smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA; Sat, 22 Oct 2022 00:25:24 +0530

 where:

 * 	37166 is <b>qmail-queue</b>'s process ID.
 * 	invoked by alias means <b>qmail-queue</b> was invoked by a process with uid of alias user.
-This will be through <b>qmail-local</b> reading processing a dot-qmail file
+This will be through <b>qmail-local</b> reading & processing a dot-qmail file
+* 	invoked by uid xxx <b>qmail-queue</b> was invoked by a process with uid of xxx.
+This will be through <b>qmail-inject</b>, <b>sendmail</b> or any user run program that calls <b>qmail-queue</b>.
+The uid of the user is xxx.
+When the uid is 555, it will be delivery to a virtual domain address.
-* 	invoked from network means <b>qmail-queue</b> was invoked by user qmaild received from host w.x.y.z on host argos.
+* 	invoked from network means <b>qmail-queue</b> was invoked by user qmaild received from ::1.
+This means the mail was sent using SMTP by connecting to the IP ::1.
 * 	invoked from bounce means that this was a bounce generated by <b>qmail-send</b> running under uid qmails
+*   Received: indimail-virtual 37166 by host argos.indimail.org (invoked by uid 555).
+This is the Received line put by <b>vdelivermail</b> delivering to a virtual domain address.
+*   Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with (TLSv1.3 TLS_AES_256_GCM_SHA384 encrypted) ESMTPSA - This is the Received line put by <b>qmail-smtpd</b> which tells the HELO argument was argos.indimail.org, using encrypted channel with TLSv1.3 and TLS_AES_256_GCM_SHA384 cipher.
+Also this was an authenticated SMTP session using the account testuser01@example.com
 * 	26 Sep 1995 04:46:54 -OOOO is the time and date at which <b>qmail-queue</b> created the message.

 <b>qmail-queue</b> places a messages in the queue in four stages: